One-on-One Meeting Template: Top 10 Questions and Examples

 Managers are responsible for coaching employees on the skills they’re interested in and helping them find different opportunities for growth.

-For example, if your direct report says they’re interested in public speaking, you could help them find a great book, a workshop, or a mentor that can teach them what they’re looking for.
+For example, if your direct report says they’re interested in public speaking, you could help them find a great book, a workshop, or a mentor who can teach them what they’re looking for.

 When you ask employees about the skills they want to develop, you help them create clear and attainable short-term goals.